FedeDP/libmodule/README.md

 [![Documentation Status](https://readthedocs.org/projects/libmodule/badge/?version=latest)](http://libmodule.readthedocs.io/en/latest/?badge=latest)
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Libmodule aims to let developers easily create modular C projects in a way which is both simple and elegant.
+Libmodule is a C library targeting linux aiming to let developers easily create modular C projects in a way which is both simple and elegant.
 You will write less code, focusing on what really matters.

 ## Is this an event loop or an actor lib?